Broadhalfpenny Down: Hambledon era

-The cricket ground was the home venue for matches organised by the Hambledon Club from 1753 to 1781 which generally involved a Hampshire county team.
-It was used for other sports including horse racing and hare coursing.
-Immediately next to the ground is the Bat & Ball Inn, known as the "cradle of cricket" whose landlord for ten years from 1762 to 1772 was Hambledon captain Richard Nyren.
+The ground was the home venue for matches organised by the Hambledon Club from 1753 to 1781, which generally involved Hampshire's county team.
+It was used for other sports, including horse racing and hare coursing.
+Next to the ground is the Bat & Ball Inn, known as the "cradle of cricket", whose landlord for ten years from 1762 to 1772 was Hambledon captain Richard Nyren.
 Nyren was succeeded by his Hambledon colleague William Barber, who ran the pub from 1772 to 1784.

-The name "Broadhalfpenny" is properly pronounced "broad ha'penny" a contraction following the usual pronunciation of the word for the halfpenny coin.
-Places that had obtained a charter from the King to hold markets or establish fairs were issued with Letters Patent stamped with "Broad-Halfpenny".
-Hambledon in the eighteenth century was a large parish of over 9,000 acres containing small hamlets and detached farms in addition to the main village.
-Much of the agricultural land had been enclosed in small farms but there remained extensive commons, including Broadhalfpenny, on which grazing rights existed.
+The name "Broadhalfpenny" is pronounced "broad ha'penny", following the common pronunciation of the halfpenny coin.
+Charters from the Crown for markets or fairs were issued with Letters Patent stamped with "Broad-Halfpenny".
+Hambledon in the 18th century was a large parish of over 9,000 acres, containing small hamlets and detached farms in addition to the main village.
+Much of the agricultural land had been enclosed in small farms, but there remained extensive commons, including Broadhalfpenny, on which grazing rights existed.

-As an important match venue, the earliest known use of Broadhalfpenny Down was in August 1753 for a match between a Hambledon team and one from Surrey.
-Three years later, the Hambledon team was able to challenge Dartford, then one of the strongest teams in England, in a series of three matches.
+As a venue for historically important matches, the earliest known use of Broadhalfpenny Down was in August 1753 for a match between Hambledon and Surrey.
+Three years later, Hambledon were able to challenge Dartford, then one of the strongest teams in England, in a series of three matches.
 On Wednesday, 18 August, one of these matches was played at Broadhalfpenny Down.
 The source for this is an advertisement placed in the Reading Mercury newspaper by the Reverend Richard Keats of Chalton for information about his dog, a spaniel called Rover, whom he lost at the match.
 Reverend Keats was the father of Admiral Sir Richard Goodwin Keats who is renowned for his actions at the Battle of Algeciras Bay in July 1801.
 Chalton is three and a half miles east of Broadhalfpenny Down, beyond Clanfield.